Erastuskanyatta/working-with-the-database/index.md

 ```
 2. Run the Chmod command (sudo chmod 755 [package name] )to make the package file executable.

 The  Xampp version may differ.
-In my case I have then following;
+In my case I have then following:
 ```bash
 $ sudo chmod 755 xampp-linux-x64-7.4.10-0-installer.run
 ```